Our Therapists

 I offer LADC assessments and court-ordered evaluations.
 I am also an approved IDSP (Impaired Driver Service Provider) for individuals seeking to reinstate their driver’s license.

-I am a graduate of Southern New Hampshire University and am currently working toward licensure under the supervision of our director, Steven Durost.
-I have experience in both community mental health and private practice through my internship here at CREATE!
-Center For Expressive Arts, Therapy & Education!
-Through these experiences, I have worked with a diverse group of clients across all age groups.
+Hello!
+I’m Brianna.
+I a graduate of Southern New Hampshire University a Licensed Clinical Mental Health Counselor.
+I have experience in both community mental health and private practice care.
+Through these experiences, I have worked with a diverse group of clients across all ages.

 In my free time, I enjoy theater, music, video games, and reading, and I love anything related to animals.
 My goal as a therapist is to be open and accessible to anyone who feels they would benefit from counseling, and I strive to do so in a way that is unique to each client.